loonloon/Notes/UDM-Modern-React-with-Redux.md

 * https://unsplash.com/developers

 #### Episode 9 ####
-* A 'key' is a special string attribute you need to include when creating lists of elements. 'key' help React identify which items have changed, are added, or are removed.
+* A `key` is a special string attribute you need to include when creating lists of elements. `key` help React identify which items have changed, are added, or are removed.

 #### Episode 10 ####
 * React refs
-* use 'addEventListener' to wait DOM loaded.
+* use `addEventListener` to wait DOM loaded.

 #### Episode 12 ####
 * What is Redux?